It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm

-In our case, the total weighted distance returns values on a scale from 0 to 720.
-To convert these values to a scale understandable to laypeople, the developers of the algorithm normalized them by scaling them to the maximum possible total weighted distance.
-For the weights in Table~\ref{tab:weighted_scores} the max weighted distance is $720$, determined by multiplying the highest weight, $w(\textrm{d = 4},\textrm{I = \textit{Important}}) = 36$ by $m=20$ questions.
+In our case, the total weighted distance ranges from 0 to 720.
+To convert these values to a scale understandable to laypeople, the developers of the algorithm normalized them to the maximum possible total weighted distance.
+For the weights in Table~\ref{tab:weighted_scores} the maximum weighted distance is $720$, determined by multiplying the highest weight, $w(\textrm{d = 4},\textrm{I = \textit{Important}}) = 36$ by $m=20$ questions.
 This is a special variant of min-max scaling, although the developers never mention it in the provided documentation.
 The disagreement percentage is calculated as:

-Here $\lceil$ denotes a ceil operator, which rounds up the result to the closest integer greater than or equal to the number.
-For example, a value of 15.1 will be rounded up to 16.
-This value is further transformed to agreement by subtracting it from 100:
+Here, $\lceil$ denotes a ceil operator, which rounds the result to the closest integer greater than or equal to the number.
+For example, a value of 15.1 is rounded up to 16.
+Disagreement is then transformed to agreement by subtracting it from 100:

-Disagreement is therefore converted to an agreement scale, ranging from 100 (complete agreement) to 0 (complete disagreement).
-These values are reported as percentages when presenting the results back to the user, e.g. a value of $80$ is presented as $80\%$.
+The agreement scale ranges from 100 (complete agreement) to 0 (complete disagreement).
+These values are reported as percentages when presenting the results back to users.
+For example, a value of $80$ is presented as $80\%$.

 Results are calculated for all user $\times$ political candidate pairs, and are presented to users on a web page that shows the political candidates with the highest agreement percentages to the user, together with their political party affiliations.
 A visual representation of the system is shown in Fig.~\ref{fig:fig1}a.
-The final results are shown to users, with a major focus on the political candidate with the highest agreement score: their picture and the agreement percentage occupy almost half of the page.
-In the case of ties (e.g., identical agreement percentages shared by two candidates), multiple candidates are shown.
-Names, pictures, and agreement percentages associated with other candidates are shown as well, but with smaller dimensions.
+The final results are shown to users, with a major focus on the political candidate with the highest agreement score: their picture and the agreement percentage occupy a large portion of the visual space.
+In the case of ties, when identical agreement percentages are shared by two candidates, multiple candidates are shown.
+Names, pictures, and agreement percentages associated with other runner-up candidates are shown as well, but with smaller dimensions.